 - If using pre-soaked kidney beans add these now.

 - Add lemon juice and enough water to well cover the ingredients, at least 1 litre.

-- Bring to boil and then lightly simmer for about 2-3 hours.
+- Bring to boil and then lightly simmer on a low heat for about 2-3 hours.
 Adding water as required.